 Gene Megowan is the national sales manager for Bonika Shears.
 Gene had many years in sales with a fortune 500 company as a territory rep. As Bonika Shears grew into a family business, Gene took on the marketing.
 His Masters Degree dissertation with Phoenix University was in the market feasibility of the first Bonika Shear.
 He has developed a non-pressure sales method for presenting Bonika Shears to the stylists that has increased sales, but even more so has resulted in high repeat and referral sales.
 Gene teaches marketing techniques to sharpeners and shear distributor and has innovated techniques that have been copied by others in the industry.
 If you have questions about sales, developing a route or marketing Gene can be contacted at Bonika Shears office.

 Video from Gene on how to sell shears:

-Mystie is pictured below at a hair show with her husband Jay.
 Mystie Hunter is part owner of Bonika Shears and the real power house behind Bonika.
 She oversees all daily operations including financial, scheduling and order shipping.
 If you need to speak to someone at Bonika who actually knows what’s going on, it’s Mystie.
 She also gives great sharpening advice although she has never sharpened.
 Mystie is the daughter of Gene and Bonnie Megowan.

-Jay Hunter is the owner of Living on the Edges and the wife of Mystie Hunter.
+Jay Hunter is the owner of Living on the Edges and the husband of Mystie Hunter.
 He does most of the local metro-Atlanta sharpening and he is available for sharpening tips and to experience a "ride with a sharpener" scenario.
 He has been a shear sharpening since 2004 and is the number one salesman most years for Bonika Shears.